 - City of Toledo Microcystin Event Preliminary Summary, August 4, 2014

-- Toledo Post Protocol Test Results: This spreadsheet contains the results of tests performed by US EPA, OH EPA and Toledo AFTER consensus was reached on using the ELISA - Unlysed Quenched methodology.
-There are two worksheets, the first organized newest to oldest and the second organized oldest to newest.
+- Toledo Water Quality Test Result Report: This website contains the results of tests performed by US EPA, OH EPA and Toledo AFTER consensus was reached on using the ELISA - Unlysed Quenched methodology.
+Test results include Microcystin Raw Water, Microcystin Tap Water, and overall Drinking Water Quality Reports.

 Information from the United States Environmental Protection Agency

 Information from the United States Department of Agriculture